mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 planned progress' where a complex terraforming, colonization and civilization-development project has been under way for millennia.
-Formerly an uninhabited Vilani reserve world with a thick, high- pressure carbon dioxide atmosphere, it has gradually been transformed into a habitable, self-sufficient society with one of the highest populations in the sector.
+Formerly an uninhabited Vilani reserve world with a thick, high-pressure carbon dioxide atmosphere, it has gradually been transformed into a habitable, self-sufficient society with one of the highest populations in the sector.
 During the Rule of Man, the world was